wn-doolittle/caliper-spec/guides/implementation-guide.md

 ## Use Cases

+### Value Statement

+ As the online educational ecosystem grows, it becomes increasingly important to be able to measure the efficacy of tools and programs with the ultimate goal of improving learner successes.
+To that end, the industry has embraced the need for "Big Data" analytics to drive insight.
+Caliper Analytics&reg; structured, standards based approach provides a strong foundation for both providers and consumers of learning analytics data to make better decisions based off of a shared curated vocabulary.
+Caliper Analytics&reg; provides the necessary alignment and structure to what is and should be measured, along with a framework to support the capture and marshaling of data,

+### Understanding learner interactions across vendor tools

+An instructor, seeking to augment the classroom environment for her learners, utilizes a video platform to create and post video assignments.
+Class discussions and Q&A sessions are conducted online using another service and she administers her course using a learning management system.
+These three services are provided by three vendors, three potential sources of learning data.
+Analyzing the interaction behaviors of her students in relation to the questions they pose about her course content is vital to understanding student comprehension and performance.
+Caliper allows the collection of learning data and addresses important issues such as who owns the data, managing privacy requirements, and bringing together data from diverse systems to analyze.

+### Understanding licensed value

+Using the same Caliper data being collected at the course level in the prior scenario, but at the cohort or system level, can be leveraged to determine in aggregate how much usage a licensed tool is getting across a cohort or within a segment of students.
+This data could be used to determine when it is safe to perform upgrades when it is time to begin migration planning or other operational concerns with various learning tools

+### Profile Use Cases

+Caliper Metric profiles represent foundational usage cases.
+Each Metric Profile has it's own subset of use cases listed in it's primary specification document as linked to in this document.

-TODO: Find some demonstrative use cases and explain how they'd be solved by talking through what questions they want answered, then what Metric Profiles and Events are needed to answer them.
+- TODO: Find some demonstrative use cases and explain how they'd be solved by talking through what questions they want answered, then what Metric Profiles and Events are needed to answer them.

 Make sure to get a use case that decides why and how to add custom extensions.

 Need to add use cases for all action types for each profile ( request from issue #196)

-## Best Practices
+### Best Practices

 TODO: talk with current implementors and ask what best practices they'd suggest.

-## Miscellaneous
+### Tool Provider perspective LTI launch.
+- Tool Providers should use the federated session ID as the `id` of the federatedSession entity you include in events
+- Tool Providers should pick out the system identifiers from the LTI message that are relevant to you as a Tool, and put them in as `SystemIdentifiers` on the _entities_ in your events that are relevant.
+This helps
+  - Bind identifiers to the items they belong to, and not to the _session_
+  - Helps data consumers easily find those properties rather than having to dig through a big bag of `Event.federatedSession.messageProperties` keys.

+With some platforms the identifier might be the "user's login session"; in other platforms, it might be "just the individual launch".

+Receivers of events should/could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

+### Sending full objects vs just the ID/IRI

+TODO: We should probably suggest in the implementation guide that receivers of events should|could expect that they'd get single def'ns of dimensional data to keep the event stream lean -- like an endpoint could get raw Entity "describes" in the event stream, or they might get a full object for a User at the "beginning" of a report of 100s of events of activity, and then only the Person's "id" IRI in the following events...

+TODO: This should be merged with the next item in list

 ### Deciding what and how much data to send in events

-How much "actual" information should be included in Caliper events?
-On the one hand, if all objects are persisted and accessible via dereferencable IRIs, why not streamline all Caliper payloads to reference ids and timestamps only?

-These guidelines might be useful to help application designers and researchers decide what data to send and collect.

-- Data generated by the app which would otherwise be lost (i.e. not persisted) would be a good candidate to convey in a Caliper event.
+- Data generated by the app which would otherwise be lost (i.e. not persisted) is a good candidate to convey in a Caliper event.
-- For data which is readily accessible via dereferenceble IRI's, it is OK to include just the IRI's.
+- Data that is readily accessible via dereferenceble IRI's, it is OK to include just the IRI's.
 - If there are cases where downstream processes would need quick access to the actual generated data, it is ok to include those data values as well.
 - It can be good to only emit what you generate: in other words, if your application has to do any extra work to retrieve related information, it's not recommended to include it in the event payload.